Pythack/permscan/README.md

 ./permscan-installer.sh
 ```

-This will install the latest version but you can also specify a version using
+This will install the latest version, but you can also specify a version using
 the -v flag followed by the version number.
 Ex :